1993 Bombay bombings: Background

-Confession of Gul Mohammed

-On 9 March 1993, three days before the bombings took place, a small-time criminal from the Behrampada slum in Northeast Mumbai named Gul Noor Mohammad Sheikh (Gullu) was detained at the Nag Pada police station.
-A participant in the communal riots that had rocked Mumbai the previous year, Gullu was also one of the 19 men handpicked by Tiger Memon, whose office was burnt in the riots.
-Tiger was a silver smuggler and chief mastermind of the bombings, for training in the use of guns and bomb-making.
+On 9 March 1993, three days before the bombings took place, a small-time criminal from the Bombay slum of Behrampada named Gul Noor Mohammad Sheikh (aka "Gullu") was detained at the Nag Pada police station.
+Gullu was one of the 19 men handpicked for weapons training by Tiger Memon, a silver smuggler whose office was burnt in the riots.
+Tiger became chief mastermind of the bombings and for training in the use of guns and bomb-making.

 Gullu had been sent to Pakistan via Dubai on 19 February 1993 and upon completion of his training returned to Mumbai on 4 March.
-In his absence, the police had detained Gullu's brothers to encourage him to surrender, which he did.
+In his absence, the police detained Gullu's brothers to encourage him to surrender, which he did.
 He confessed to his role in the riots, his training in Pakistan, and a conspiracy underway to bomb major locations around the city, including the Bombay Stock Exchange, Sahar International Airport and the Shiv Sena.
 However, his conspiracy claim was dismissed by the police as a "mere bluff".

-The arrest of Gul Mohammed spurred Tiger Memon to advance the date of the bombings which had originally been planned to coincide with the Shiv Jayanti celebrations in April 1993.
+Gullu's arrest advanced the date of the bombings which had originally been planned to coincide with the Shiv Jayanti celebrations in April 1993.

-The bombings
+Bombings

 At 13:30 hours on 12 March 1993, a powerful car bomb exploded in the basement of the Bombay Stock Exchange building.
 The 28-storey office building was severely damaged and many nearby office buildings also suffered damage.
 Reports indicate that 50 were killed by this explosion.
 About 30 minutes later, another car bomb exploded in front of the Mandvi branch of Corporation Bank.
-From 13:30 hours to 15:40 hours a total of 12 bombs exploded throughout Mumbai.
+From 1:30 p.m to 3:40 p.m, a total of 12 bombs exploded throughout Mumbai.
 Most of the bombs were car bombs but some were in scooters.

 Three hotels – the Hotel Sea Rock, Hotel Juhu Centaur, and Hotel Airport Centaur – were targeted by suitcase bombs left in rooms booked by the perpetrators.
 Banks, the regional passport office, the Air India Building, and a major shopping complex were also hit.
 Bombs exploded at Zaveri Bazaar and opposite it, a jeep-bomb exploded at the Century Bazaar.
 Grenades were thrown at Sahar International Airport and at Fishermen's Colony, apparently targeting certain citizens at the latter.
 A double-decker bus was very badly damaged in the deadliest explosion, with as many as 90 people killed.